yoesk8/portfolio-2-bitcoin-quiz/README.md

 ## Structure of the website

 The website is designed to be easy and user-friendy on all type of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effects.
+User will get interaction from the game as well as links and buttons will have hover effects.

 ## Wireframes